Senior Teaching Fellow in Quantitative Methods

 Room: E0.18, Social Sciences Building

 Dr. Florian Reiche joined the University of Warwick in September 2014.
 He is a Teaching Fellow for Quantitative Methods at the Department of Politics and International Studies, the Department of Sociology, and at the Warwick Q-Step Centre.
 He is also the Course Director for the BA in Politics, International Studies and Quantitative Methods and the BA Politics and Sociology.
-He attained the status of Senior Fellow of the Higher Education Academy in spring 2016.
+He attained the status of Senior Fellow of the Higher Education Academy in Spring 2016.

 Florian was educated in both Germany and the United Kingdom.
 He received a Diploma in Economics and Social Sciences at the Leuphana University Lueneburg, Germany, and completed his Ph.D. in Politics at the University of Sheffield in 2014.
 His thesis was entitled "Confounding Modernisation: Development and Democracy in sub-Saharan Africa".